$100,000 Hearst Health Prize for Excellence in Population Health

 The Hearst Health Prize competition is not a grant program to support a prospective initiative; only submissions that describe an implemented project with outcomes will be considered.

-The judges will consider the following criteria when evaluating submissions.
+For the 2017 Hearst Health Prize, the judges considered the following criteria when evaluating submissions.
 The percentage of weight each criterion carries toward the overall score is indicated in parentheses:

 - Population health impact or outcome, demonstrated by measurable improvement (30%) – improvement in health outcomes or health behaviors for the target population that is measurable with quantitative and/or qualitative data that show a change, impact or result.
 The data should capture or illustrate measurable improvement or change in health of the defined population as a result of the intervention; could also include changes in: policy; individual behavior, knowledge or attitudes; institutional practices or processes; and reduction or elimination of barriers to care